pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 #### vacuumlo

-vacuumlo is a simple utility program that will remove any
-\"orphaned\" large objects from a PostgreSQL database.
+vacuumlo is a simple utility program that will remove any "orphaned" large objects from a PostgreSQL database.
 An orphaned large object (LO) is considered to be any LO whose OID does not appear in any oid or lo data column of the database.